Exploring C++23’s flat_map

 int main() {

-flat_map<Person,int> Presidents{
+flat_map<Person,int> Scientists{

 // ...

 In summary, if you’ve ever needed to manually convert a std::map<K,V> into a temporary std::vector<std::pair<K,V>> (or two std::vectors) in order to use it for a particular operation, consider using std::flat_map instead.
-Also available are std::flat_set, std::flat_multimap and std::flat_multiset, the last two allow multiple data with the same keys, the *set variants being defined in header <flat_set>.
+Be aware that std::flat_set (defined in header <flat_set>, which at the time of writing does not seem to be widely available) provides similar functionality to a std::set, with the possible benefits of quicker lookup time (in part due to cache considerations) and lower memory usage.
+Also available are std::flat_multimap and std::flat_multiset, which allow multiple data with the same keys.

 References: